putrapangestu/putrapangestu/README.md

 ### Hello
 - 👋 Hi, I’m Putra Ridho
-- 👀 I’m interested in sleep
+- 👀 I’m interested in gaming
-- 🌱 I’m currently learning how to sleep well
+- 🌱 I’m currently learning how to games with gaming

 You can contact me bellow